-Yearly calendar: Organizers are designed for keeping track of important dates such as holidays, dinner parties and vacations you plan to take.
-Also, jot down doctor visits and other appointments you don’t want to forget.
+Organizers are designed for keeping track of important dates such as holidays, events, and vacations you plan to take.
+Also, jot down doctor visits and other personal appointments that you make far in advance and don’t want to forget.

-Birthdays and anniversaries: Use your planner to help you remember the birthdays of your friends, family and colleagues.
-Write down important anniversaries so you are always prepared and well informed.
+Use your planner to help you remember the birthdays of your friends, family, and colleagues.
+Write down important anniversaries, so you are always prepared and well informed.

-Ideas: Use your planner as a sounding board.
-When you think of random things, like a book you want to read, a blog post you want to write or a craft idea that you want to try, write it down in your planner so that you don’t forget later.
+Use your planner as a sounding board.
+When you think of random things, like a book you want to read, a blog post you want to write, or a craft idea that you want to try, write it down in your planner, so you don’t forget later.

-Long-term goals: Use your planner to create a list of long-term goals.
-Mark dates or deadlines that you want to have them done by so you can keep track of your progress.
+Use your planner to create a list of long-term goals.
+Mark dates or deadlines that you want to have them done by, so you can keep track of your progress.